Chicago boy, 12, fatally shot in NW Indiana

 CHICAGO — A 12-year-old boy from the city’s Back of the Yards neighborhood was shot and killed in Northwest Indiana.

-Community Activist Andrew Holmes said Demetrius’ twin brother tried to save his life by putting pressure to his gun wound.
+Demetrius’ twin brother, Darius was in the car when the shooting happened.
+Someone fired shots at the car as they passed by about 9:30 p.m.
+Darius held his brother all the way to Methodist Hospital two miles away.
+Community Activist Andrew Holmes said Darius tried to save his life by putting pressure to the gun wound.

 Police have not said whether anyone is in custody.